Archive for November 5th, 2024

 2. This loud noise was clearly audible to me at my home, being situated three streets away to the west in Kundibar Street.
 The noise started in the morning, and on and off, continued into the night.
 The first I heard it, it was a loud small brass band playing with a heavy bass guitar reverberating deep sound that was audible from inside my home.
 I happened to have been ill that day and I was asleep in bed, and this noise woke me up.

-3. This amplified noise could be heard as far away as Waimea Street in The Gully, more than 250 metres away through this residential precinct downhill.
+3. This amplified noise could be heard as far away as Waimea Street in The Gully, more than 250 metres away westward through this residential precinct.
 I had a walk around the block that day and I confirm this.
 [See attached ‘Residential Proximity to Noise Map’]

-4. I went to inspect where the noise from coming from and found its emanating from The Carrington Hotel’s car park off Parke Street, being used again for a music festival – this time The Carrington’s own ‘Oktoberfest’ festival involving live bands (amplified music) and selling beer in The Carrington’s car park.
+4. I then went to inspect where the noise from coming from and found it emanating from The Carrington Hotel’s car park off Parke Street, used again for a music festival – this time The Carrington’s own ‘Oktoberfest’ festival involving live bands (amplified music) and selling beer in The Carrington’s car park.

 5. Again, as a local resident, I consider it highly inappropriate and disrespectful that amplified noise be allowed to occur adjacent to residential homes and audible into the back streets beyond.